nordic-institute/X-Road/doc/security_server_sidecar_security_guide.md

 ##### 2.1.2.3 Ensure live restore is enabled

-We should allow containers to continue running even if the Docker daemon is not to improve uptime during updates of the host for example.
+By default, when the Docker daemon terminates, it shuts down running containers.
+We should allow the Security Server Sidecar container to continue running even if the Docker daemon is not up to improve uptime during Docker daemon updates for example.
 We can do that by adding `"live-restore": true` to the Docker daemon configuration file.

 ##### 2.1.2.4 Ensure Userland Proxy is disabled